Electromagnetic Leptogenesis -- an EFT-Consistent Analysis via Wilson Coefficients. Part II. Low-Scale, Resonant Regime: Discussion and outlook

 \subsection{Open theoretical issues}

 Several ingredients deserve dedicated follow-up:

-(i) Thermal widths and masses.
-A thermal treatment of the regulator, of the on-shell conditions in the Cutkosky cuts~\cite{10.1063/1.1703676}, and of the Higgs VEV $v(T)$ near the EWSB will reduce theoretical systematics around the resonance.
+(i) Thermal widths and masses, and the electroweak crossover.
+A thermal treatment of the regulator and of the on-shell conditions in the Cutkosky cuts~\cite{10.1063/1.1703676}, together with a realistic implementation of the temperature-dependent Higgs VEV $v(T)$ near the electroweak symmetry breaking, would reduce theoretical systematics around the resonance.
+In particular, incorporating the lattice-based determinations of the sphaleron rate and of the crossover profile~\cite{PhysRevLett.113.141602, PhysRevD.93.025003} within our EFT pipeline would allow for a more accurate assessment of the temperature range over which the BAU is generated.

 (ii) Scatterings.
-We included inverse decays as the dominant washout; adding $\Delta L=1,2$ scatterings induced by the dipole will quantify their impact on the strong-washout regime of the peak.
+We included inverse decays as the dominant washout; adding the $2\leftrightarrow 2$ scatterings induced by the dipole operator $\ONB$---both lepton-number-violating and lepton-number-conserving channels such as $N_i\gamma\leftrightarrow\nu_{\alpha}\gamma$---would quantify their impact on the strong-washout regime of the peak.
 Since gauge bosons are introduced, we need to develop a new implementation of real-intermediate-state (RIS) subtraction~\cite{PILAFTSIS2004303} within the Boltzmann equation or the flavour covariant transport equation, whereas in the closed-time-path (CTP/Schwinger--Keldysh) formalism with Kadanoff--Baym equations~\cite{BENEKE20101,PhysRevD.80.125027,PhysRevD.108.096034} the RIS subtraction becomes unnecessary.
 At the present low scale, scatterings in which gauge bosons participate are expected to correct the strong-washout plateau.

+(iii) Symmetric-phase dynamics and higher-multiplicity processes.
+Our present analysis focuses on the broken phase and on the two-body decays and inverse decays induced by $\ONB$.
+A complete treatment should also include the symmetric-phase decays and scatterings generated by the same operator, notably $1\to 3$ processes and related $2\leftrightarrow 2$ channels, consistently across the electroweak crossover.
+Extending the EFT pipeline to cover these additional processes, and matching the symmetric- and broken-phase descriptions in a unified way, is an important step toward a fully quantitative theory of low-scale EMLG.

-(iii) RG improvement.
+(iv) RG improvement.
 Our one-loop evolution of $\CNB$ already captures the numerically important effects; nevertheless, a two-loop study and matching-scale variation would provide a robust error budget.

-(iv) Initial conditions.
+(v) Initial conditions.
 While we assumed a thermal $N_1$ abundance, the resonant window is sensitive to departures from equilibrium.
 Exploring partially populated (\enquote{freeze-in-like}) initial conditions, where $N_1$ is underabundant but nonzero at $T\simeq T_{\rm EW}$, would be worthwhile.